2022/2023 Undergraduate Scholarship

-The California Chapter of the American Society of Agronomy will award a total of $1,500 in scholarships to two eligible California residents currently enrolled in a degree program in crop production, plant science, soil science, agronomy, or a related science field.
+The California Chapter of the American Society of Agronomy will award a scholarship to an eligible California resident currently enrolled in a degree program in crop production, plant science, soil science, agronomy or a related science field.

 - Be an undergraduate of at least sophomore-level standing and be enrolled full-time the semester or quarter of the award or the semester or quarter immediately following the award.

 - Be a resident of California and be enrolled in a California college or university.

 - Hold a minimum cumulative GPA of 3.0 (based on a 4.0 scale) calculated through the last quarter or semester prior to application.

 DEADLINE: Applications are due by midnight January 13, 2023.
 Complete the application form and upload the following documents:

 - Provide an autobiographical essay on a single page according to the instructions below.

 - Use single spacing and Arial font no smaller than 11 pt.
 Do not include your name anywhere on the essay.

 - Your essay should describe your goals and achievements in contribution to environmental stewardship and conservation in agronomy or related field of study.